awsdocs/aws-systems-manager-user-guide/doc_source/prereqs-operating-systems.md

 # Supported operating systems<a name="prereqs-operating-systems"></a>

-Your Amazon Elastic Compute Cloud \(Amazon EC2\) instances, on\-premises servers, and virtual machines \(VMs\) must be running one of the following operating systems in order to be used with AWS Systems Manager\.
+Your Amazon Elastic Compute Cloud \(Amazon EC2\) instances, on\-premises servers, and virtual machines \(VMs\) must be running one of the following operating systems to use them with AWS Systems Manager\.

 **Topics**
 + [Linux](#prereqs-os-linux)